-- 4.1 A school child protection file does not necessarily mean that the pupil is or has been the subject of a child protection conference or plan.
-'Child protection file' denotes a high level of school concern which has warranted referral to/involvement of, and in most cases assessment by, child care social workers. - 4.2 It is the responsibility of the DSL to start a school child protection file when a social worker is or was involved, e.g.: - - A formal referral is made by the school to Children's Social Care on an inter-agency referral form or - Social Care inform the school they have commenced an assessment in relation to a pupil resulting from information from another source or - A child protection file is forwarded to the school by a previous school or pre-school attended by the pupil or

-- d) A child who is in care/looked after transfers into the school or - e) A pupil is privately fostered - 4.3 It is not good practice to make 'family files'; each child should have his/her own record which includes information specific to him/her and which will be sent to the next school at the time of transfer.
-The names of siblings and/or other children who live in the household who also attend the school should be clearly noted on individual files. - 4.4 If two (or more) pupils at the school are referred to Social Care for the same concern (for example, an allegation of sexually harmful behaviour), then child protection files will be started on both/all pupils. - 4.5 'Document wallet' type files are not ideal as the papers therein can easily fall out or get 'out of order'. - 4.6 School child protection files are never 'closed' or de-categorised.
-Once a school has started a child protection file, the chronology is maintained so that any future concerns can be considered in the context of past events, even if Social Care ceases involvement. - 4.7 Note If there is an allocated social worker because a child is disabled or a young carer and there are no child protection concerns then a child protection file should not be started.
+- 4.1 A school child protection/safeguarding file does not necessarily mean that the pupil is or has been the subject of a child protection conference or plan.
+Pupils and families may have had Early Help support and input from other agencies. - 4.2 It is the responsibility of the DSL to start a school child protection/safeguarding file when a social worker is or was involved, e.g.: - a) A formal referral is made by the school to the MASH on an interagency referral form or - Social care inform the school they have commenced an assessment in relation to a pupil resulting from information from another source or - c) A child protection/safeguarding file is forwarded to the school by a previous school or pre-school attended by the pupil or - d) A child who is in care/looked after transfers into the school or - e) A pupil is privately fostered - 4.3 It is not good practice to make 'family files'; each child should have his/her own record which includes information specific to him/her and which will be sent to the next school at the time of transfer.
+The names of siblings and/or other children who live in the household who also attend the school should be clearly noted on individual files. - 4.4 If two (or more) pupils at the school are referred to the MASH for the same concern (for example, an allegation of sexually harmful behaviour), then child protection files will be started on both/all pupils. - 4.5 'Document wallet' type files are not ideal as the papers therein can easily fall out or get 'out of order'. - 4.6 School child protection/safeguarding files are never 'closed' or decategorised.
+Once a school has started a child protection file, the chronology is maintained so that any future concerns can be considered in the context of past events, even if Social Care ceases involvement.